 Your agent or publisher submissions can make or break your chances of attracting a deal.
-These days most books are sold on the strength of a book proposal and the first two or three chapters of the book.
+These days most books are sold on the strength of a query letter or book proposal.
+For works of fiction, this should be accompanied by the first three chapters of the book.

 Writing a book proposal is an act of marketing not a work of literature, and if you don’t get it right you may miss your chance.

 Few agents or publishers have the time to read through the deluge of manuscripts they receive every day, so it is vital to capture their attention quickly and give them a clear idea of what they are buying.